Learn how to set up and use the automated sales tax feature in QuickBooks Online.

 QuickBooks can automatically do the sales tax calculations for you on your invoices and receipts for easy and accurate filings.
 Then, it lets you know when your tax payment is due, so you can file on time and avoid extra fees.
 Here's how to set it all up and get started.

 We're rolling out automated sales tax for all QuickBooks users.
 If you still use manual sales tax, we'll also help you switch to the new sales tax system.

 Don't worry.
-After you switch to the new sales tax system, you have the option to use custom rates.
+After you switch to the new sales tax system, you have the option to use custom rates on invoices and receipts.
 You can use custom rates to manually track special taxes like meals or excise tax.
 Or, use custom rates if you feel more confident tracking sales tax manually.

 QuickBooks automatically calculates the total tax rate for each sale based on the following:

 - Where you sell and where you ship

 Learn more on how QuickBooks makes each sales tax calculation accurate.

 QuickBooks Online keeps track of your state's tax laws to accurately calculate sales tax and returns.
 If you charge sales tax outside of your state, you can also add other tax agencies you pay.

 There are two ways to set up where you collect sales tax: